prajwalvp/Dracula/README.md

 Updates and instructions by Paulo Freire, based on initial description by Erik Madsen.
 Major update (on Oct.
 10. 2020): The automatic version of sieve.sh, dracula.sh !
+Update on Oct.
+23: automatic version that does far fewer sorts, saves results of processing in the occasions when it sorts, and e-mails user when it finds a solution.

 ### Instructions (which assume familiarity with TEMPO)